Lee Teng-hui: Education in Japan and World War II

-With the Pacific War escalating, Lee decided to leave Taiwan to attend college in Japan and took the highly competitive Japanese college entrance exam in the summer of 1943.
-Despite having to score significantly higher than Japanese students to be considered, Lee was admitted to Kyoto Imperial University and was awarded a scholarship, a great honor for a Taiwanese student.
+With the Pacific War escalating, Lee left Taiwan to attend college in Japan and took the highly competitive Japanese college entrance exam in the summer of 1943.
+Despite having to score significantly higher than most Japanese students to be considered, Lee was admitted to Kyoto Imperial University and was awarded a scholarship, a great honor for a Taiwanese student.
 He sailed to Japan and enrolled in the university's Faculty of Agriculture, which was considered the leading department of its field in the country at the time.
 He was especially interested in Karl Marx, Marxian economics, and admired Marxist economist Hajime Kawakami, whose philosophy influenced much of the faculty at Kyoto, and Thomas Carlyle.
 He took multiple courses in German (his preferred foreign language) and English, but continued to rely on Japanese translations for reading Carlyle, Goethe, and Faustian literature.
 He was a student at Kyoto Imperial University for 14 months between 1943 and 1944 before the war and mass mobilization in Japan interrupted his studies.

 Lee left Kyoto to volunteer for service in the Imperial Japanese Army as one of 36 Taiwanese volunteers from the Kansai region.
 In December 1944, he was sent back to Taiwan to be stationed at an anti-aircraft unit in Kaohsiung.
 He then was ordered to return to Japan in January 1945 to train at an anti-aircraft military academy in Chiba Prefecture.
-While sailing from Taiwan to Japan, he stayed briefly in Japanese-occupied Qingdao—his first time setting foot in mainland China.
+While sailing back to Japan, he stayed briefly in Japanese-occupied Qingdao—his first time setting foot in mainland China.
 Once in Japan, he studied radar operation and trained alongside kamikaze pilots as a member of the academy's eleventh class, graduating in April 1945 with the rank of second lieutenant.
 He was stationed at Nagoya and witnessed the city's bombing.
 According to biographer Shih-shan Tsai: "instead of shooting down enemy aircraft, all he could and did do was to bring the wounded to the hospital, help children and the elderly evacuate to the country from Nagoya, drill civilian volunteers in fighting with bamboo spears, and dig pillboxes along Ise Bay to prepare for an American invasion".

 When the Surrender of Japan was announced, Lee was discharged from Nagoya and traveled to Tokyo, where he met with other Taiwanese students.
 Beginning in October 1945, when prominent Japanese Communists Maruyama Masao, Hisao Ōtsuka, and Fukutake Tadashi were released from prison and reformed the Japanese Communist Party, Lee and other Taiwanese students began a renewed interest in Communist literature.
 Lee read multiple Japanese translations of Marx's Das Kapital and went to Tokyo Station to welcome Communist leader Sanzō Nosaka's return from China and Russia.
-He enrolled in Kyoto Imperial University again and graduated in 1946.
+He re-enrolled at Kyoto University and graduated in 1946.